A Novel Approach To Assess Dynamic Treatment Regimes Embedded In A Smart With An Ordinal Outcome: Introduction

-\emph{Sequential Multiple Assignment Randomized Trial} (SMART) \citep{ld00,ld04,tms00,murphy05a} is a special kind of clinical trial that provides high-quality data for comparing or constructing DTRs; the data from such trials are less vulnerable to causal confounding than longitudinal observational data.
-Methodological research on SMARTs has been on the rise in recent years, in accordance with the increasing prevalence of SMART or similar designs in practice, e.g., in cancer \citep{wt04,Auyeung2009, mateos2010bortezomib, Wang2012}, depression \citep{rush04,Kilbourne2014}, schizophrenia \citep{schneider01}, childhood autism \citep{Kasari2009}, childhood attention deficit hyperactivity disorder \citep{Nahum-Shani2012a, Nahum-Shani2012b}, drug abuse during pregnancy \citep{Jones2010}, weight loss \citep{Almirall2014} and alcoholism \citep{Oslin2005}.
-SMART designs involve randomization of patients to available treatment options at an initial stage, followed by re-randomizations at each subsequent stage of some or all of the patients to treatment options available at that stage.
-The re-randomizations and the set of treatment options at each stage may depend on information collected in prior stages such as how well the patient responded to the previous treatment.
+\emph{Sequential Multiple Assignment Randomized Trial} (SMART) \citep{ld04, murphy05a, Almirall2014} is a special kind of clinical trial that provides high-quality data for comparing or constructing DTRs; the data from such trials are less vulnerable to causal confounding than longitudinal observational data.
+Methodological research on SMARTs has been on the rise in recent years, in accordance with the increasing prevalence of SMART or similar designs in practice, e.g., in cancer \citep{Wang2012}, chronic periodontitis \citep{xu2020smartp}, health behavior change \citep{Almirall2014}, and substance abuse \citep{Dziak2019}, to mention a few.
+SMART designs involve randomization of individuals to available intervention options at an initial stage, followed by re-randomizations at each subsequent stage of some or all of the individuals to intervention options available at that stage.
+The re-randomizations and the set of intervention options at each stage may depend on information collected in prior stages such as how well the individual responded to the previous intervention(s).
 These designs attempt to conform better to the clinical practice, but still retain the well-known advantages of randomization over observational studies.
-A schematic diagram of a SMART design is presented in Figure~\ref{fig.1}, where for simplicity of illustration, we have considered only two stages of treatment; however, SMARTs can have more than two stages in general.